bostontrader/okprobe/README.md

 A functioning example:

 ```
-./okprobe -url https://www.okex.com -endpnt wallet -keyfile /home/myhome/okex-read.json
+./okprobe -url https://www.okex.com -endpnt wallet -errors = true -keyfile /home/myhome/okex-read.json

 ```
-Notice the use of a file to hold the API credentials.
+This command will invoke the Probe on the given url and request the wallet endpnt.
+Consider that the Probe knows the actual URL path in order to this, we're not specifying that anywhere here.
+The command also specifies that a variety of errors be intentionally created in the calls.
+Finally, notice the use of a file to hold the API credentials.
 Speaking of...

 ## Credentials